tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Set up the following real-world scenario to help explain variables:

 * Think about any time you've kept score for a game or watched someone else keep score.
-It can be an involved process.
-Scores change all the time.
-Tally marks and points have to be tracked and calculated, and you're always searching for pen and paper.
+It can be an involved process—you need paper and pencil, tally marks and points have to be tracked and calculated, and scores are always changing.

 * In this scenario, `score` is a variable that represents an ever-changing numeric number.
 We can track two scores in two different variables: `team_a_score` and `team_b_score`.
 Whenever Team A gets a point, the `team_a_score` variable should be incremented by 1.
 The same goes for Team B. At any moment, the two scores can be compared to find out who is winning.